Petro-Canada: Operations

 As of 2008, Petro-Canada was Canada's 11th largest company and the second-largest downstream company, with important interests in such projects as Hibernia, Terra Nova, and White Rose; its gas stations remained a presence in most Canadian cities.
 It owned refineries in Edmonton, Alberta (135,000 bpd) and Montreal, Quebec (160,000 bpd), accounting for 16% of the Canadian industry's total refining capacity.
 All these facilities are currently run by Suncor.

 Petro-Canada had a lubricants plant in Mississauga, Ontario, but Suncor sold the unit to HollyFrontier in late 2016.

 At one time, the company had international operations in Algeria, the Netherlands, Tunisia, the United Kingdom, Syria, Italy, Libya, Trinidad and Tobago, Venezuela, Morocco and Norway.
 These sites outside of North America were run by the International and Offshore Business Unit of Petro-Canada with its headquarters in London.
 This was the largest business unit, and much of its assets were part of the former Veba Oel company based in Essen, Germany.

 In January 2019, Petro-Canada installed electric vehicle charging stations at one of their gas stations in Milton, Ontario, making it the company's first EV chargers.
+The following month, Suncor announced that it would develop a national network of charging stations serving the Trans-Canada Highway.

 Retail

 As early as the mid-1990s in some Alberta locations, Petro-Canada started opening a new fast-food deli-oriented branded convenience store called Neighbours.
 Most of these stores are in the GTA.
 The kitchen provided freshly made sandwiches as well as breakfast and burgers heated from frozen, and in most cases was open from early morning till 9 or 10 in the evening.
 As of 2013, many of these Neighbours stores have had their kitchens' afternoon and dinner hours drastically slashed and some have been permanently closed and are being rebranded to A&W.

 In 2006, Petro-Canada launched a pre-paid wireless carrier known as Petro-Canada Mobility.
 It is a mobile virtual network operator (MVNO) on the Rogers Wireless network.

 Petro Points is the chain's loyalty program.
 Petro-Canada previously offered a co-branded Petro Points MasterCard in partnership with Citibank Canada.
 In June 2010, CIBC announced its intent to acquire Citibank's Canadian MasterCard portfolio, including the co-branded Petro-Canada cards.
 Petro Points currently offers bonuses for RBC clients.

 Around 220 Petro-Canada outlets include a "SuperWash" car wash; the majority of these operations use soft touch systems, but some (particularly those that were formerly Sunoco stations) feature touchless equipment instead.
-Some newer locations feature a "Glide Auto Wash"—a soft touch tunnel that utilizes a flat conveyor belt rather than the roller-based systems traditionally used (early locations also offered a choice between soft touch and touchless operation modes, but this feature was phased out due to underuse and quality issues).
+Some newer locations feature a "Glide Auto Wash"—a soft touch tunnel that utilizes a flat conveyor belt rather than the roller-based systems traditionally used.